crowdrender/cr-docker/README.md

 ## Usage

 - `--name` here you can set the name of the docker image
-- `--token` this is mandatory in order to download the lastest CR version and for the connection to the CR server _(you can get a token from [here](https://discovery.crowd-render.com/profile))_
+- `-e token` this is mandatory in order to download the lastest CR version and for the connection to the CR server _(you can get a token from [here](https://discovery.crowd-render.com/profile))_
 - `--net=host` this sets the image to run in the `host`-network